nf-core/proteinfold/docs/usage.md

 ## Samplesheet input

 You will need to create a samplesheet with information about the sequences you would like to analyse before running the pipeline.
 Use this parameter to specify its location.
 It has to be a comma-separated file with 2 columns, and a header row as shown in the examples below.
+If using the TCRdock mode, the file needs to look different, see examples below.

 ```bash
 --input '[path to samplesheet file]'